yostaka/vehicle-detection/writeup.md

 | Orientation    | 9                  |
 | Pixel per cell | 2                  |

+I selected the YCrCb color space and Y cahannel for the HOG feature extraction because the image of Y channel looks suitable to extract characteristics of vechicle shapes.
+Orienation of 9 and pixel per cell is picked so I can keep the shape characteristics and also I can remove unnecessary details so the trained model can be generic.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).